PinzhengWang322/CNN-by-numpy/README.md

 ```
 --batch_size         INT           Batch size.
 Default is 128.
 --lr                 FLOAT         Learning rate.
 Default is 0.001.
---momentum			 FLOAT         Momentum of SGD.
+--momentum.
+FLOAT         Momentum of SGD.
 Default is 0.9.
 --image_path         STR    	   The path of minist image path.
 --label_path         STR    	   The path of minist label path.
 --epoch_num          INT           The number of epochs.
 Default is 3.
 --normalize_x        BOOL          Whether to normalize the input Default is True.
 --model              STR           Use cnn model or linear model  Default is "cnn".